Embracing a Diabetes and Kidney-Friendly Meal Plan

 Foods that Fit in Your Eating Plan

-Eating a variety of nutrient-dense foods that are minimally processed will help you achieve your health goals.
-Choosing food such as whole grains, vegetables, fruits, lean poultry, seafood, plant proteins, heart-healthy fats, and low-fat dairy can help you slow the progression of CKD, help manage diabetes, and lead to better overall outcomes.
-And you may need to limit foods with potassium and phosphorus based on your individual needs—talk to your health care provider to find out.
+Eating foods that have vitamins, minerals, and other nutrients and are minimally processed will help you reach your health goals.
+Foods like whole grains, vegetables, fruits, lean poultry, seafood, plant proteins, heart-healthy fats, and low-fat dairy have lots of nutrients with fewer calories.
+Eating these types of food will help you keep your kidneys healthy, manage diabetes, and lower your risk for other health problems.
+If you have CKD, you may need to limit foods with potassium and phosphorus—talk to your doctor or registered dietitian nutritionist (RDN) to find out.

-Eating minimally processed foods also helps limit the amount of sodium you eat each day to stay within recommended levels.
-If you find yourself in a situation where packaged food is your only option, choose those that are labeled as low-sodium and/or no-added-salt and -sugar.
-Your health care team will advise if you need to limit your intake of certain foods to keep your nutrient levels within normal limits.
+Eating minimally processed foods also helps lower the amount of sodium you eat each day and stay within recommended levels.
+If you’re eating packaged food, choose foods that are labeled as low-sodium, no-added salt, or no-added-sugar.
+Your health care team will let you know if you need to limit your intake of certain foods to keep your nutrient levels within normal limits.

 Using a Diabetes- and Kidney-Friendly Meal Planner